AdaCore/training_material/courses/spark_for_ada_programmers/labs/140_state_abstraction.lab.rst

 .. container:: animate 1-

-   - Define an abstract state called :ada:`State` to hold all of the state of package :ada:`Basics`.
+   - Define an abstract state called :ada:`State` to hold all of the state of package :ada:`Basics`

-      - The "state" means all global data in the package.
+      - The "state" means all global data in the package
       - Don't forget to add :ada:`Refined_State` to list the content of the state

 .. container:: animate 2-